 Step-by-Step Instructions

 Season pork chops with salt and pepper.
 Let them sit for 15 to 20 minutes on the counter.
-By doing this, we’re quick dry brining the pork, which will help tenderize it so it stays juicy.
+By doing this, we’re quick dry brining the pork, which will help tenderize it a little.
+If you have time, let it brine a little longer.

 Drizzle olive oil in a large pan over medium high heat.
-Cook the pork chops, about 5 minutes per side or until a thermometer registers about 160 degrees F for medium-well.
+Cook the pork chops, about 5 minutes per side or until a thermometer registers about 150 degrees F (it will continue cooking later).
 Transfer to another plate and set aside.

 Reduce to medium heat.
 In the same skillet, melt the butter and cook the onions for about 12 to 15 minutes, until softened.
 For better caramelization, let them cook mostly undisturbed and stir only occasionally.